Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Conclusion

 \section{Conclusion}

-We pointed out the profitless code completion problem in the context of neural code completion due to low-return prompts, which not only poses a threat to the productivity but only leads to a huge waste of computing resources and energy.
-We conducted an empirical study via manual inspection to analyze the patterns of low-return prompts, resulting in four patterns that are frequently observed to cause profitless code completions.
-We proposed the first early-rejection mechanism to turn down lower-return prompts based on quality estimation before completion (QEBC).
-QEBC allows to prevent profitless code completions by estimating the completion quality of the LCM before a query is actually processed and rejecting the query if the estimation cannot pass a threshold.
-Furthermore, we propose a lightweight Transformer-based estimator, \estimator, to estimate the completion quality for a given prompt.
-The experimental results show that \estimator can accurately reject low-return prompts based on various threshold settings, which demonstrates the feasibility of the mechanism.
+We investigated the unhelpful code completion problem in the context of neural code completion due to low-return prompts, which not only poses a threat to the developer productivity but also leads to a huge waste of computational resources.
+We conducted an empirical study via manual inspection to analyze the patterns of low-return prompts and discovered four patterns that are frequently observed to cause unhelpful code completions.
+Based on this finding, we proposed the first early-rejection mechanism, \mechanism, to turn down lower-return prompts by estimating the quality of their completions without activating the LCM.
+Furthermore, we design and implement a range of lightweight learning-based estimators.
+The experimental results show that the estimators can accurately block low-return prompts based on various threshold settings, which demonstrates the feasibility of the mechanism.
 In the future, we seek to design estimators that are more effective and lightweight to facilitate the industrial applications of our mechanism.